sebrighte/IOS_Shortcuts/PublicIP/README.md

-# IOS Shortcuts
-## Public IP - Get Public IP Address for URL
+# Public IP - Get Public IP Address for URL

 ### Usage:
 Module which takes an input of a URL (A Name, from another shortcut) and produces an IP address as a result e.g. input: "google.com" Output: "142.250.187.238"